MassyB/Wikiexporter/README.md

 ## Clean code

+I tried to uses typing hints in the signature of the function to give an idea to the reader of the expected input/output I tried to document all the functions, methods and classes I used generators when I felt that memory consumptions could be optimized epecially when downloading large dump files I used used a function decorator in order to keep exception handling and retries in one single place in the code base namely `utils.repeat_if_exception`

 ## Unit Tests

 All the unit tests are under the test directory.
 I tried to cover as many code paths as I could.
 In order to do so I used mock objects to mock